When we hire sales reps, it's mostly about whom they know.

 Incorporating all or some of these steps into your corporate marketing strategy will go a long way to bringing a brand to life, both for startups and established businesses.
 As you can see, the new Microsoft CEO recognizes the importance of humanizing the brand and has, therefore, shifted the way the company talks about itself and how it engages with its customers.

 How else could we humanize a brand and bring technology to life?
 I'd love to hear your thoughts.

 Parna Sarkar-Basu is a corporate marketing strategist and founder of Brand and Buzz Marketing.
-Leveraging her two passions—technology and brand building—Parna has an innate skill of humanizing brands, simplifying complex concepts and creating industry buzz that elevate companies to new heights.
+Leveraging her two passions—technology and brand building—Parna has an innate skill of humanizing brands, simplifying complex concepts, and creating industry buzz that elevates companies to new heights.
 Recipient of multiple awards, Parna serves as a strategic advisor to CEOs and founders.
 She collaborates with them on a variety of engagements, from launching companies and products globally to reputation management and thought leadership.

-A champion for STEM initiatives and innovation, Parna serves as the WITI (Women in Technology International) Boston Network Executive Advisor and sits on the South Shore Innovation board.
+A champion for STEM initiatives and innovation, Parna serves as the WITI (Women in Technology International) Boston Network executive advisor and sits on the South Shore Innovation board.
 Connect with her on LinkedIn and Twitter.